bmudryk/SampleChat/README.md

 * Client-side vs Server-side code
 * Website styling - HTML, CSS, Javascript

-Enhancement Ideas:
-* Broadcast when someone joins or leaves the chat
-* Remember session chat information
-* Create a login/password
-* Multiple chat rooms
-* Fancy CSS and animations

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.